vkmrishad/go-webscraper-example/README.md

 - Headings count by level
 - Amount of internal and external links
 - Amount of inaccessible links
-- If a page contains a login form (NB: Login is not consistent)
+- If a page contains a login form (NB: Logic is not perfect)

 ## Clone the project